 Highlights of Nur0ta

 The path up the fortress is quite steep but there are stairs that are just a little bit hidden.
 Climbing up to the top you can enjoy the city from a bird’s eye view.
-Walking around the hills you can observe the art made by local young people, setting out names and inscriptions with stones.
+Walking around the hills you can also observe the art made by local young people, setting out names and inscriptions with stones.

 Nurota Сhashma Сomplex